 Show Empty Drives

 Windows has the tendency to hide empty drives by default.
 This issue usually occurs when your drive is not properly formatted.
 To resolve this issue go to Control Panel -> Appearance and Personalization -> Folder Options, In View tab, undo the Hide empty drive option, which is available in the Computer folder box.

 How to troubleshoot non-detected hard drive on Mac Machine:

 This process will work if you are able to view your connected drive in your System Profile.

 - First, go to Disk Utility, where the drive was seen.
 You will be able to view the drive icon as “2TB External drive” (here the drive size is 2TB) along with a name that you have given to the drive or provided by the machine.

 - In case the name you have given to the drive is not showing up, then click “Verified Disk” and it will say “Invalid Index Key (and the drive name you had given) found corrupt and needs to be repaired. ..
 Click Repair Disk.”

 - When you click “Repair Disk”, it might be possible that it will show you a failed message “Disk Utility Stopped Repairing…”.

-- Try “Repair Disk” again, it might take a long time, but surely will give you positive result.
-After successful repair it will show you repaired file message in green.
+- Try “Repair Disk” again, it might take a long time, but surely will give you a positive result.
+After a successful repair, it will show you repaired file message in green.